-Adopting a cat is a commitment that can last 20 years.
-Many of the pros and cons of having a pet cat are going to be based on your lifestyle and personality, and the personality of the cat you choose.
+Adopting a cat is a commitment that can last 20 years and during that time, you get to enjoy the affection and companionship of your cat.
+However, there are some disadvantages to consider.
+Many of the pros and cons of having a cat are going to be based on your lifestyle and personality, and the personality of the cat you choose.

 Many cats have loving dispositions and will enjoy sitting and purring on your lap and being stroked.
 You get the affection of a companion animal, which can have a calming effect and help reduce stress.
-According to a study by the University of Minnesota, having a pet cat can even can help reduce the potential for high blood pressure, cardiovascular disease and related ailments.
+Having a pet cat can even help reduce the potential for high blood pressure, cardiovascular disease, and related ailments.
 The fact seems to be that a purring cat makes a person feel good.

-According to the Humane Society of the United States, if you don't train a cat to a specific scratching area, you can find your furniture shredded by cat clawing, kneading and scratching.
-Some cats will also scratch at walls, clothing and even people.
+If you don't train a cat to a specific scratching area, you can find your furniture shredded by cat clawing, kneading, and scratching.
+Some cats will also scratch at walls, clothing, and even people.
 This leaves you with the option of living with ratty furniture or footing the bill to replace clawed pieces and attempting to retrain your feline toward more acceptable scratching surfaces.
 Some types of anti-scratch commercial repellents and sticky barriers can aid in your efforts.

 After the onset of puberty, which occurs at about 6 months of age, a female cat will come into heat several times a year unless she is spayed.
 During this time period, she may become overly affectionate or aggressive; she may exhibit behaviors including loud vocalizations and urine-spraying.
 If she connects with an unaltered male during a heat cycle, you could end up with a batch of kittens.